 Our SEO head asked, “Did you ever have a competitive analysis in SEO?”

 To which they responded, “No, we are afraid we never had”.

 And that’s when we knew where the problem was.
 They were busy carrying out their own game without analyzing their competitors’ moves (actually not knowing who their true competitors were), how they are better than them, and the gaps they could fill before their competitors.

-We knew from where we had to start and started with a comprehensive SEO competitor analysis and helped them gradually outdo their competitors by knowing their every move from a close shave.
+Our SEO experts knew where we had to start a comprehensive SEO competitor analysis and they helped them gradually outdo their competitors by knowing their every move from a close shave.

 In this blog, we are sharing what steps we took to resurrect our client’s failing SEO game plan.
 Before we jump straight into discussing how to do competitor analysis in SEO, let’s thoroughly understand why SEO competitor analysis is so crucial to your SEO strategy.

-SEO Head at JanBask Digital Design Says ?
-“Most of the websites just focus on ranking their product pages and targets a limited set of keywords and still struggles to climb up to top 5 searches or at least at the bottom of the first page.
+SEO Head at JanBask Digital Design Says?
+“Most of the websites just focus on ranking their product pages and target a limited set of keywords and still struggle to climb up to the top 5 searches or at least at the bottom of the first page.

 It’s because they lose sight of/never have sight of what exceptionally good their competitors are doing.
 Maybe, while you are focused on ranking just the product page, they are doing well off with blogs.
 Maybe while you are targeting limited keywords, they are targeting long-tail keywords as well.
 Knowing every move of your competition is the key and this is when SEO competitor analysis comes in handy and much needed.”